spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-method-was-overridden-on-the-project-level.md

 template: concept-topic-template
 ---

 Modules have public and private APIs.
 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.
-For example, if you extend a Private API functionality, and it is updated or removed with an update, it can cause unexpected issues.
+For example, if you extend a Private API functionality, and it is changed or removed with an update, it can cause unexpected issues.

 For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).

-#### Example of code that causes an upgradability error
+## Example of code that causes an upgradability error

 The extended class `PyzCategoryImageEntityManager` overrides the private API core method `CategoryImageEntityManager::saveCategoryImageSet`.